 Apparent size of NGC 5858The following table reports NGC 5858 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 5858 is a visual representation of it.

 The image below is a photograph of NGC 5858 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 5858 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 5858 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 5858 - Elliptical Galaxy in Libra is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 5858 - Elliptical Galaxy in Libra in the Hubble de Vaucouleurs sequence.